 "This page contains secure and non-secure items" message in Internet Explorer (IE).

-This message sometimes appears in IE 8 because IE 8 prompts by default whenever it shows a Web page with mixed content, i.e., with SSL and non-SSL content.
-To get rid of this annoying IE 8 prompt and allow mixed content, do this:
+This message sometimes appears in various versions of Internet Explorer because IE produces the message by default whenever it shows a Web page with mixed content—i.e., with Secure Socket Layer (SSL) and non-SSL content.
+To get rid of this annoying IE message and allow mixed content, do this: